-Test Boring B-2.
+Test Boring B-6.
 Geotechnical laboratory testing performed on selected samples collected from this location indicates sandy soils with variable plasticity exist to a depth of about twenty (20) feet below the existing ground surface.
-The sandy strata generally classify clayey sand (SC) to sand (SP-SM) with silt per ASTM D2487, Standard Practice for Classification of Soils for Engineering Purposes (Unified Soils Classification System).
-Relative density varies from medium dense to dense with depth.
-The boring was terminated in sand at a depth of twenty (20) feet below the existing ground surface.
+The sandy strata generally classify silty sand (SM) to sand (SP-SM) with silt per ASTM D2487, Standard Practice for Classification of Soils for Engineering Purposes (Unified Soils Classification System).
+Relative density is generally medium dense.
+The boring was terminated in sand at a depth of twenty (200 feet below the existing ground surface.